Frequently Asked Questions

 Sooo….what can I do if I’m not admitted to PREP@UCD?

 - apply to a master’s program.
 Master’s programs come in two main flavors: coursework + thesis, and coursework only.
 Either way, you gain experience and knowledge.
 If you apply to universities that offer only the MS (e.g., campuses of the California State University system, such as SF State), you will be first in line for TA and RAships, whereas at many universities that offer both graduate degrees, doctoral students have higher priority for financial support.
 Other institutions with a large master’s program may fund both master’s and doctoral students, e.g, Delaware State.
+Our resources page includes a link to a list of funded MS programs (thanks to Stacy Farina from Howard University for developing this list).

 - search for bridge programs like this one or the NIH-funded ones listed here…and there are others out there too.